 17.3.1 any domain name or SSL certificate that has been issued to you; and/or

-17.3.2 any third party software and services that have been issued to you (for example, WHMCS licences).
+17.3.2 any third party software and services that have been issued to you (for example, WHMCS or Blesta licences).

 17.4 Domain name fees: Please note that domain name registration fees that you pay to us are not refundable and the domain name will remain registered for the duration of the registration term.
 Once this term has expired, unless you have renewed the term, the domain name will expire.
 Please see the Schedule on Domain Registration Services for more information.